CodeDance: A Dynamic Tool-integrated MLLM for Executable Visual Reasoning: Discussion

 \section{Discussion}

-We present \name, a framework that uses executable code as a medium for adaptive, tool-integrated visual reasoning in MLLMs.
-By allowing models to define and execute code, \name enables flexible reasoning and interpretable intermediate artifacts, while promoting adaptive tool calls and discouraging tool spamming.
-During RL, the model exhibits emergent behaviors beyond supervised skills, such as novel tool routines, compositional strategies, and cross-domain transfer.
-Even at 7B scale, \name is competitive on diverse benchmarks, and ablations show clear gains from more data, longer training, and larger models, underscoring code-based reasoning as a scalable, verifiable, and transferable paradigm for multimodal AI.
+We present \name, a task-aware, difficulty-adaptive MLLM that uses executable code for tool-integrated visual reasoning.
+By allowing models to define and execute code, \name enables flexible reasoning with interpretable intermediate evidence, while promoting adaptive tool calls and discouraging tool spamming.
+During RL, \name exhibits emergent behaviors beyond supervised skills, including novel tool routines, compositional strategies, and cross-domain transfer.
+We further verify its scalability, observing clear and consistent gains with increased compute budget.
+Even at the 7B scale, \name achieves competitive performance across diverse benchmarks, highlighting code-based, difficulty-adaptive reasoning as a scalable and transferable paradigm for multimodal and agentic AI.